unilock/DragonRealm-Unofficial/README.md

 1. Download and install an "Empty export" from Releases.
 It uses [unsup](https://git.sleeping.town/unascribed/unsup/) to download files, with the files to download being defined in this repo, so it will always be up to date.

 2. In the Java arguments/parameters section of the new Minecraft instance, paste `-javaagent:unsup-1.0.1+test1.jar -DragonAPI_disable_ASM_RIVERGENLAYEREVENT -DragonAPI_enable_ASM_NOOCWORLDRIFT`.
+Not required if using Prism and the Prism release.

+3. Set your desired world radius in `/config/DragonAPI.cfg` on line 64.
+Default is 25000 radius, so you'll have to go a good distance to find many biomes on that.

-3. Launch.
+4. Launch.

-4. Create world with seed `6671894640346020928`.
+5. Create world with seed `6671894640346020928`.

-4.5.
+5.4 Something needs to be done with TerritoryZone, however there is no documentation about *what* that is, and the Territory Planner block (`DragonRealmCore:tile.terrloc`) causes crashes in singleplayer, so until such a time as I can figure out exactly what needs to happen... *shrug*.
+Hopefully it works.

+5.5.
 If you want to use another seed, or this does not work (world's biome map is broken), follow the final four instructions on the [DragonRealm Installation](https://dragonrealm.overminddl1.com/installation.php) page.
 Alternatively, copy the contents of `/saves/<worldname>/worldSpecificConfig/ClimateControl` to `/config/ClimateControl`, delete the world, then recreate it.
 This step is **experimental**, and if you are unsure you should verify.

-5. Play DragonRealm.
+6. Play DragonRealm.

 # Installation (server)